 - First replacement fee: $15

-- Second replacement: A letter must be written to the dean of students explaining the situation and a meeting will be scheduled with the dean to address the matter.
+- Second replacement: A letter must be written to the Chief of Safety & Security explaining the situation and a meeting will be scheduled with the Chief of Safety & Security to address the matter.
 If approved by the dean of students, a $20 fee will be administered to the permit holder.

 Annual Paid Permit: (Full-Time CNM Employees ONLY)

 - First replacement fee: $25